 Daniel provides tailored, commercial advice throughout the employment relationship, to both individuals and organisations.
-In addition to litigation, he enjoys assisting clients in exploring alternative means of dispute resolution, such as mediation and arbitration.
+His practice includes a balance between non-contentious and contentious work and his experience varies from consulting with clients on service agreements in financial services and private equity contexts, to conducting litigation in the Employment Tribunal.In addition to litigation, Daniel enjoys assisting clients in exploring alternative means of dispute resolution, such as mediation and arbitration.
+He has obtained a number of attractive bespoke settlements for clients in a range of sectors, including banking, global logistics and data analysis.

-ALEKSANDRA TRACZYK atraczyk@wslaw.co.uk Solicitor, Employment +44 (0)20 7593 5379
+ALEKSANDRA TRACZYK atraczyk@wslaw.co.uk Associate, Employment +44 (0)20 7593 5379